 Pregnant and breastfeeding women should not eat it

 Undoubtedly, this root has many benefits for inducing and enhancing fertility among males and females.
-But, it is highly advised to not take it in any form when you are expecting.
+But, it is highly advised to not take it in any form when you are pregnant.
 You should also not take Maca during the breastfeeding period.